 The exploration started from the ingredient nutrient concept, and connected all the way through to specific conditions.
 The blue dots at the center of the figure represent vitamin C from the ingredient_nutrient concept.
 The brown nodes one layer out, represent all the dietary supplement interventions that used vitamin C in their intervention.
 Next, the yellow nodes are the actual study itself.
 Finally, the pink nodes on the edges are the different medical conditions that were related to the specific study.
 These are values such as “common cold”, “communicable diseases”, “pneumonia”, etc.

 Another relationship set that was looked into for implementing and working with, was that of connecting medical conditions to dietary supplements used in intervention techniques.
 This connection is significant as it allows us to see what conditions are being related to and treated by certain dietary supplements, which is very much in-line with the project’s overarching goal of dietary recommendations for certain health conditions.
 What was done to achieve this was the creation of a relationship using Timbr, connecting the dietary_supplement_intervention concept to the browse_conditions concept.
-Using Timbr’s data explorer tool, the relationship created could now be visualized, as shown in Figure 6.
+Using Timbr’s graph explorer tool, the relationship created could now be visualized, as shown in Figure 6.